floweredscarf/su25/labs/lab09/index.md

 }
 ```

 Analyzing this algorithm we see that the outer loop runs $$N$$ times and the inner loop runs $$M$$ times per each iteration of the outer loop.
-Since each iteration of the inner loop we only do a constant amount of time, we find the resulting runtime to be in $$\Theta(MN)$$.
+Since each iteration of the inner loop only does a constant amount of work, we find the resulting runtime to be in $$\Theta(MN)$$.

 ## Analyzing Recursion